What you need to run digital signage with ChannelOS

 Nothing, for your first screen.
 The first screen is free, and there are no per-user seats — paid plans are per screen, per month, so cost scales with screens, not staff.

-The only other line is AI credits, and it’s opt-in.
-Pexels stock imagery is free.
-Only AI-generated imagery and AI slide drafting draw on credits, and the create-show page shows your balance as you go (for example, “1 credit · 400 left”).
-Want a menu board built from free photos?
-That costs no credits at all.
+The only other line is AI credits, and every plan gets a monthly pool: 50 a month on the free plan, 150 on Solo, 400 on Pro.
+It refills every month.
+Pexels stock imagery is free and draws none of it.
+Only AI-generated imagery and AI slide drafting spend credits, and the create-show page shows your balance as you go.
+A menu board built from free photos costs no credits at all.

 Ready in about two minutes